 Using your experience to boost your resume for future jobs and graduate school.
-By volunteering, you demonstrate your commitment to those who are medically underserved, which definitely stands out to future employers and graduate school admission committees.
+By volunteering, you demonstrate your commitment to those who are medically underserved.
+This definitely stands out to future employers and graduate school admission committees.

 Chapter 2: Finding the right opportunity

 Once you've decided that you would like to donate your time to volunteer as a student or licensed nurse, the next step is to find the right opportunity.
-The type of opportunity you volunteer for may depend on multiple factors, such as your current skill set, available time commitment, and financial status.
+The type of opportunity you volunteer for may depend on multiple factors.
+These factors may include current skill set, available time commitment, and financial status.

-If you are not yet a licensed nurse, some organizations have opportunities available for nursing students where you can shadow licensed personnel.
+If you are not yet a licensed nurse, some organizations have opportunities available for students.
+These students are able to shadow licensed personnel.
 Other organizations may require that you are licensed as a nurse in order to provide direct patient care.

 List of opportunities

 Opportunities for nursing students seeking to volunteer are plentiful.
 Such opportunities help establish excellent communication and clinical skills.
 For example, within the United States, nursing students can volunteer with the American Red Cross.
 There are several different opportunities available for students within the Red Cross, including:

 - Organizing a blood drive within their community

 - Staffing a first aid station at a community event

 - Teaching proper hand-washing to young children in schools or community centers